cpjobling/eg-259-exam-2013/README.md

 ## 8. Add the application JavaScripts

-In the `todomvc-backbone` application, the actual application JavaScript files are stored in the `js` folder, arranged as `models`, `views`, `collections` and 'routers'.
+In the `todomvc-backbone` application, the actual application JavaScript files are stored in the `js` folder, arranged as `models`, `views`, `collections` and `routers`.
 We can use the same structure inside rails.

     $ cp -r ../todomvc-backbone/js/* app/assets/javascripts